-Major problems for social programs with our aging population - fewer people paying taxes, but more people collecting SSI, Medicare, etc.
+Major problems for social programs with our aging population - fewer people paying taxes, but more people collecting SSI, Medicare, etc. Also, demand for goods and services /GDP will Remain relatively weak.

 Inflation not a problem yet

 Manufacturing Excess Capacity: Until we get back to 80%, Firms won't invest in new capacity - that means weak income growth and continuing employment problems - but, it's getting Better!!